Speeding at 127mph, surely this Defendant would lose his licence?

 In the case I refer to in the opening paragraph I took instructions from the Defendant well in advance of his court date with regard to the offence itself and his personal circumstances and I explained to him what evidence he needed to gather to support his mitigation.
 Once this documentation had been gathered and his case was listed I represented him in court.

 As the Defendant was driven away from court that day I expect he was thrilled that he had acted fully upon the advice I had given him in advance of his appearance as to what evidence should be obtained and that the court had been persuaded not to ban him!
-Before you rush to judgement do bear in mind that the tribunal consisted of 3 independent and mature magistrates who made a reasoned decision, having heard the evidence, that it was not in the interests of justice to disqualify the Defendant from driving.
+Before you rush to judgement do bear in mind that the tribunal consisted of 3 independent and mature magistrates who made a reasoned decision, having heard the evidence, that it was not in the interests of justice to disqualify the Defendant from driving (in the exceptional circumstances of this case).

 Therefore, if you are ever caught driving at well over the speed limit consider your options carefully.
 If your case is well prepared and well presented it might just be possible to persuade the court not to ban you.